10 best open-source web application vulnerability scanners

 The tool’s source code is available here on GitHub.

 Another nice web application protection feature is Skipfish.
 It crawls the website and then scans for different security threats on each page.
 At the end, the final report is written.

-This instrument was composed in C. It is highly designed for the handling of HTTP and minimal CPU utilization.
+This instrument was composed in C. It is highly-designed for the handling of HTTP and minimal CPU utilization.
 It asserts that without applying a load to the CPU, it can effectively accommodate 2,000 requests per second.
-When crawling and checking web sites, it uses a heuristic technique and claims to give good quality and less false positives.
+When crawling and checking websites, it uses a heuristic technique and claims to give good quality and fewer false positives.